FortAwesome/wordpress-fontawesome/README.md

 to create a conflict-free experience of loading Font Awesome, both for developers and site owners.
 If you ship and load your own Font Awesome assets, you might just end up being the bad citizen whose code breaks other components.

-### Detect and Warn When the Font Awesome Plugin Version Doesn't Match Your Requirements

-Remember there are two different versions that you care about:

-1. The version of Font Awesome itself: the assets that this plugin is trying to load correctly into WordPress pages.

-1. The version of this plugin.

-When the API of the _plugin_ changes and your code expects a different version of this plugin than is active at the time your code tries to use it, it could cause your code to break.
-So rather than assuming that the plugin version active at runtime is the same as the version you were expecting, you can detect the version and react appropriately.
-If your code needs to work in some alternate way, including maybe refusing to activate, you can use `satisfies_or_warn()` to alert the site owner in the admin dashboard.

 ## How to Make Pro Icons Available in Your Theme or Plugin